5.2.5. Creating linearly spaced arrays#

 array([0, 1, 2, 3, 4])

-which creates a range from 0 (incl.) to 5 (excl.), then converts this range to an array.
-NumPy provides a shortcut for it: np.arange
+which creates a range from 0 (inclusive) to 5 (exclusive), then converts this range to an array.
+NumPy provides a shortcut for this: np.arange

 np.arange(5)